 I worked already in the following innovative projetcts that were implemented in my department.
 I took up the challenge Smart Investigation because: Nothing will replace the fine nose, determination or intuition of an investigator.
 However, the technical and technological component is omnipresent in the “investigation” process.
 This is the first Police Hackathon and it will be above all a discovery and I am convinced that it will be a great experience for the Police.
 This will also be the moment to demonstrate our capacity, will and desire to work in an inclusive way with the whole of society in order to move forward in the most transparent way towards a technology at the service of the citizen’s security and to make it discoverable to a much wider public.
 And finally, this Hackaton will also be a great human experience.

-Michael De Laet – Commissioner, Policy Support – Federal Computer Crime Unit, General Directorate of Serious and Organised Crime.
+Michael De Laet – Superintendent, Policy Support – Federal Computer Crime Unit, General Directorate of Serious and Organised Crime.

 I am involved in the development of the next National Security Plan as the program manager for the transversal theme “Internet and new technology”.
 As a member of the judicial police, I have chosen the “Smart Investigation” challenge.
 I believe my background, experience and network are best suited to coach teams that are working on these types of challenges.
 Both in my role at the FCCU and as a program manager I am involved in technology and innovation within our organization.
 I hope that the Hackathon can provide me with useful insights that I can use going forwards.

 Maude Biettlot – Legal adviser, Belgian Federal judicial police